 We offer a safe and gentle ear wax removal service by our professional clinical wax care specialists.
 A gentle, pulsed water jet cleaning system is available at both our branches.
 We use the irrigation method for people who are more comfortable with it.
 We use a spray type ear wash machine, which is commonly used in the medical setting.
 The irrigation solution is carefully warmed to body temperature, as dizziness can be a common side effect of ear washing or syringing with solutions that are colder or warmer than body temperature.
 Any other temperature may cause temporary vertigo.

 We use the spray type ear washer to gently stream water into the ear.
-For children the rate and speed that we use is lower.
 The procedure is simple, we pull the external ear up and back gently, aim the nozzle of the sprayer slightly upwards and backwards so that the water flows along the roof of the ear canal.
 The irrigation solution flows out of the canal along its floor taking wax and debris with it.
 Irrigation may need to be repeated a couple of times.
 When the wax has been removed we use a special mopping apparatus to dry out the ear canal.

 Safe, Painless Microsuction Ear Wax Removal

 In addition to our established water irrigation method for ear wax removal we now provide a microsuction option at our Verwood branch to remove excess earwax.
 We will be happy to advise on which method will be most suitable for you and we will fully explain the pros and cons.
 Procedures are only carried out with your consent.